shlizee/TimeAwarePC/docs/source/methodology.rst

 PC Algorithm
 ------------

-PC is an algorithm for causal inference from static data, that is based on independent and identically distributed observations. :cite:`kalishbuhlmann,biswasshlizerman2022-1`.
+PC is an algorithm for causal inference based on Directed Probabilistic Graphical Modeling (DPGM), which is suited for static data, i.e., independent and identically distributed observations. :cite:`kalishbuhlmann,biswasshlizerman2022-1`.

 .. image:: PC_Schematic.png
    :width: 500